-- The rider must be able to ride a bicycle, i.e. he must possess a basic knowledge of the use of a bicycle and have the necessary sense of balance required to control and steer a bicycle. - The rider must have be of the correct physical size for this bicycle (please consult your dealer). - Children and teenagers must be able to operate the bicycle confidently.
-The operating equipments (e.g. brake levers) must be suitable for a child's hands
+- The rider must have be of the correct physical size for this bicycle (please consult your dealer). - Children and teenagers must be able to operate the bicycle confidently.
+The operating equipments (e.g. brake levers) must be suitable for a child's hands - !
 Driving technique courses for mountain biking are offered by different facilities or coaches.
 They help to improve your driving technique and how you operate your bicycle.